ClickHouse/ClickHouse/docs/en/operations/tips.md

 ## Huge Pages {#huge-pages}

 If you are using old Linux kernel, disable transparent huge pages.
-It interferes with memory allocators, which leads to significant performance degradation.
+It interferes with memory allocator, which leads to significant performance degradation.
 On newer Linux kernels transparent huge pages are alright.

 ``` bash